A Scalable Algorithm For Sparse Portfolio Selection: Improving the Performance of the Cutting-Plane Method

 \subsection{Improving the Upper Bound: A Warm-Start Heuristic}

-In branch-and-cut methods, a frequently observed source of inefficiency is that optimization engines explore highly-suboptimal regions of the search space in considerable depth.
-To discourage this behavior, optimizers frequently supply a high-quality feasible solution (i.e., a warm-start), which is installed as an incumbent by the optimization engine.
+In branch-and-cut methods, a frequently observed source of inefficiency is that solvers explore highly suboptimal regions of the search space in considerable depth.
+To discourage this behavior, optimizers frequently supply a high-quality feasible solution (i.e., a warm-start), which is installed as an incumbent by the solver.
 Warm-starts are beneficial for two reasons.
 First, they improve Algorithm \ref{alg:cuttingPlaneMethod}'s upper bound.
-Second, they allow Algorithm \ref{alg:cuttingPlaneMethod} to prune vectors of partial solutions which are provably worse than the warm-start, which in turn improves Algorithm \ref{alg:cuttingPlaneMethod}'s bound quality, by reducing the set of feasible $\bm{z}$ which can be selected at each subsequent iteration.
+Second, they allow Algorithm \ref{alg:cuttingPlaneMethod} to prune vectors of partial solutions which are provably worse than the warm-start, which in turn improves Algorithm \ref{alg:cuttingPlaneMethod}'s bound quality, by reducing the set of feasible binaries which can be selected at each subsequent iteration.
 Indeed, by pruning suboptimal solutions, warm-starts encourage branch-and-cut methods to focus on regions of the search space which contain near-optimal solutions.

+We now describe a heuristic which supplies high-quality solutions for Problem \eqref{mainproblem}, {inspired by a heuristic due to} \citet[Algorithm 1]{bertsimas2016best}.
+The heuristic works under the assumption that $f(\bm{z})$ is $L$-Lipschitz continuous in $\bm{z}$, with Lipschitz {continuous gradient} $g_{\bm{z}}$ {such that